 Every June, 59-year-old Bill Friedman waxes his body, strips down to the smallest bikini shorts imaginable, slathers himself with bronzing spray and then struts his way across a stage where he flexes his impressive muslces and gyrates before a crowd of hundreds.
 Bill is a competitive bodybuilder - a former world champ in the age 50-60 category.
 And now he's determined to win his title back.

 Documentary director Bryan Friedman is 26.
 Bill - Bryan's dad - hasn't been around since Bryan was a baby.
 Over the last two decades, the two have spent virtually no time together.

 Told with humour and sensitivity, The Bodybuilder and I is a feature documentary about success, failure, shame and family.
 It is a journey into the strange subculture of geriatric body-builders and into the life of a man who is determined to regain his status as champion.
 And it is the journey of an estranged son trying to discover he can learn to love and respect him for the first time.

-Bill is a sportsman addict, he chased his dreams not only in Bodybulding but other sports as well, earning endorsements from major companies alike, even some more lucrative items (typically used postpartum) such as Abdominal wraps or binders to tighten your waist for a better look during competition.
+Bill is a sports addict, he chased his dreams not only in Body-building but other sports as well, earning endorsements from major companies alike, even some more lucrative items (typically used postpartum) such as Abdominal wraps or binders to tighten your waist for a better look during competition.